AY 2025-2026 Positions

 STRATEGIC COMMUNICATION INTERN

-The Network for Nonprofit and Social Impact (NNSI) is looking for two strategic communication interns for 2023-2024 academic year.
-These intern will gain valuable experience writing and creating media for various NNSI outlets aimed at nonprofit and civic leaders, policymakers, and undergraduate students.
+The Network for Nonprofit and Social Impact (NNSI) is looking for a strategic communication interns for 2025-2026 academic year.
+These interns will gain valuable experience writing and creating media for various NNSI outlets aimed at nonprofit and civic leaders, policymakers, and undergraduate students.
 Responsibilities include:

 - Writing a weekly blog about NNSI research, relevant social impact news, and NNSI personnel